drivetestteams/NMS-Parsers/nms_parser/new_historic_parser/README.md

 Skips folders: IMPORTED, PROBLEMATIC and FASMETRICS, and starts looking only inside the OPERATORS folders and system subfolders.
 Whenever it finds a csv file, it calls the csv_to_database(path,engine) to insert the file under examination into the db.
 If the file is inserted succesfully, it is moved to the IMPORTED folder, otherwise it is moved to the PROBLEMATIC folder.
+Finally, after all files are processed, the function full_historic_export() is called and executes the historic export process.